-- Reconsider your Deadlines– Is your deadline for speaker presentations and papers reasonable?
+- Reconsider your Deadline: Is your deadline for speaker presentations and papers reasonable?
 Does your call for presentations close 6-7 months before the conference?
 Having too early of a deadline increases the likelihood of speakers not hitting it.
 Remember, we’re a last-minute society.
 Plus, do your attendees really want to attend sessions where the content is a half year old?

-- Stay True to Speaker Policy and Deadlines – Once you’ve analyzed your speaker policy, and you’re confident deadlines are reasonable, STICK TO IT!
+- Stay True to Speaker Policy and Deadlines: Once you’ve analyzed your speaker policy and you’re confident deadlines are reasonable, STICK TO IT!
 If your speaker agreement says those unable to make deadlines will not speak, make sure you follow through.
-If you don’t follow the speaker policy, speakers won’t either.
+If you don’t follow the speaker policy, speakers won’t, either.

-- Emphasize Speaker Incentives for Submitting Presentations– Emphasize the importance of timeliness and how it benefits their reputation as professional speakers, the conference integrity and the attendee experience.
+- Emphasize Speaker Incentives for Submitting Presentations: Emphasize the importance of timeliness and how it benefits their reputation as professional speakers, the conference integrity and the attendee experience.

-- Presentation Management System – Do you have an online speaker file collection system that allows you to properly manage multiple speakers and presentations?
+- Presentation Management System: Do you have an online speaker file collection system that allows you to properly manage multiple speakers and presentations?
 Your abstract and presentation management system should allow you to easily send personalized reminders to speakers who haven’t turned in their presentation materials.
 (You should also have a user-friendly collection system that makes it easy for speakers to submit their presentation.)

-Want more tips for getting speakers to submit their conference presentations?
+Do you have any tips for getting speakers to submit their conference presentations?

 |Free Download: Abstract Collection Systems|

 Nine Considerations for Choosing an Abstract Management System